There’s no getting around it – tax rules can be complicated when it comes to life insurance.

 If you hold your insurance inside super and have made personal contributions to pay the premiums by direct debit, credit card, or BPAY, we'll send you a Tax Questionnaire (including a 'Notice of Intent' form) outlining the contributions you may be eligible to claim a tax deduction on.

-If you hold Income Protection or Business Expenses insurance outside super, we’ll send you an Annual Letter that summarises the total premiums paid over the past financial year and the portion that is tax deductible.
+If you hold Business Expenses insurance or Income Protection insurance outside super, we’ll send you an Annual Letter that summarises the total premiums paid over the past financial year and the portion that is tax deductible.
 Please make sure to only disclose the deductible portion of your premium in your tax return.

-EOFY statements will be available online at my.mlcinsurance.com.au for:
+EOFY statements will be available online at my.mlcinsurance.com.au/documents for:

 Your statement will be mailed to the address we have on file if you: